Return to site

 Knotweed’s resilience is due to a huge rhizome system - a below-ground horizontal stem that is highly resistant to environmental pressures, such as low winter temperatures.

-The rhizome makes killing knotweed by surface application of herbicides very difficult and serves as a parent store of energy that new shoots are able to access resulting in vigorous potentially destructive growth.
+The rhizome makes killing Knotweed by surface application of herbicides very difficult and serves as a parent store of energy that new shoots are able to access resulting in vigorous potentially destructive growth.

-Access to the energy reserve in the rhizome is how knotweed is able to grow through tarmac and gaps and cracks in brick and concrete.
-Therefore, Japanese knotweed growing on densely built up urban land, and development sites in particular, can result in costly disruption if left unmanaged.
+Access to the energy reserve in the rhizome is how Knotweed is able to grow through tarmac and gaps and cracks in brick and concrete.
+Therefore, Japanese Knotweed growing on densely built up urban land, and development sites in particular, can result in costly disruption if left unmanaged.

 Third; fecundity

-Third, knotweed is exceptionally fecund in an unconventional way.
+Third, Knotweed is exceptionally fecund in an unconventional way.
 New plants can potentially grow in four ways;

 • From rhizome: even fragments weighing > 1 gram, can develop into a new plant.
 Breaking up the rhizome also stimulates red bud production, each of which in turn, grows into a new stem.